-- Send a copy of the application to HPHC's Enrollment and Billing Department. - Retain a copy for your files. - Give a copy to the employee for his/her records.
+- Send a copy of the application to HPHC's Enrollment and Billing Department. - · Retain a copy for your files. - Give a copy to the employee for his/her records.

-Completed enrollment/change forms must be mailed to: Harvard Pilgrim Health Care PO Box 9185 Quincy, MA 02269
+Completed enrollment/change forms must be mailed to: Harvard Pilgrim Health Care P.O.
+Box 295 Canton, MA 02021

 Note: Whenever possible, HPHC should receive the enrollment form before the member's effective date of coverage.
-However, when a member needs urgent care in the next 24-48 hours, and HPHC has not yet received notification of the enrollment, you may call our Broker/Employer Services Team at 800-637-4751 to confirm coverage.
+However, when a member needs urgent care in the next 24 to 48 hours, and HPHC has not yet received notification of the enrollment, you may call our Broker/Employer Services Team at 800-637-4751 to confirm coverage.